awesomemotive/wp-simple-pay-lite/readme.txt

 = Stripe Payment Forms v4.7.7 - June 28, 2023 =

 * New: Add support for adding custom fields to Stripe Checkout.

-= Stripe Payment Forms v4.7.5 - May 25, 2023 =

-* New: Add support for Alipay, FPX, Giropay, iDEAL, and Przelewy24 Stripe payments.
-* Fix: Do not set additional fees when Stripe account country is based in Mexico.